S-Krishan/Exoplanet-transit-transformer/README.md

 **TESS (raw, extended experiment).**
 - Target list pulled from ExoFOP-TESS's TOI catalogue, filtered to TESS's prime mission (sectors ≤ 21) and to confirmed/false-positive labels only.
 - Positive and negative classes are balanced by random sampling.
-- Light curves are downloaded in parallel (`ThreadPoolExecutor`, with retry logic) directly from MAST via `lightkurve`, then cleaned — NaN removal, 5σ outlier clipping, normalisation.
+- Light curves are downloaded in parallel (ThreadPoolExecutor, with retry logic) directly from MAST via lightkurve, then cleaned — NaN removal, 5σ outlier clipping, normalisation.
-- Train/val/test splits are stratified **by star** (`tic_id`), not by individual light curve, so the same star's data can't leak across splits.
+- Train/val/test splits are stratified **by star** (tic_id), not by individual light curve, so the same star's data can't leak across splits.

 ## Project structure